rdiaz02/pomelo2/README-2025-09-logic-killing-relaunches.txt

 2. And I check for any Pom.running.procs/Pom.[number]@whaterve older than 4 hours, and remove it.

+SignS, Tnasas, GeneSrF already to the removal of stale .running.procs files.
+I add the killing of old processes.

 I also used to allow several attempts at launching MPI.
 This is not needed anymore, I think.
 And that breaks the logic above, because runAndCheck.py could relaunch an mpi_run.
 So I set MAX_NUM_RELAUNCHES = 0 in web_apps_config.py